in

 1. Carver Military Academy

 Carver Military School is a coeducational public institution established in 1947 in Chicago.
-All Carver Military Academy cadets receive a rigorous, research-based, college preparatory curriculum that encourages lifelong learning.
+All Carver Military Academy cadets receive a rigorous, research-based college preparatory curriculum that encourages lifelong learning.
 The educational environment at the school offers individualized academic support.
 The military education paradigm encourages leadership and equips all cadets to be self-sufficient and engaged citizens.

 It takes four years to complete training at this military school.
 In addition, it is accredited by the North Central Association of Colleges and Schools.